Griffin71/VenterVentee/README.md

 ## 🚀 Overview

-Venter Ventee is a web-based platform dedicated to mental health and personal growth.
+Venter Ventee is a app-based platform dedicated to mental health and personal growth.
 With unique features like **AI support**, **venting/listening sessions**, and **daily tracking tools**, users can take control of their emotional journey—all in a safe, private, and supportive environment.

 ---